-Today, we’re going to talk about the three most important technologies of focus on in 2019.
+Today, we’re going to talk about the three most important technologies to focus on in 2019.

 Cloud computing is growing quickly.

 Gartner reports that cloud services spending is projected to grow 17% annually (upwards of $206 billion) in 2019, up from $175.8 billion in 2018.
 In the near future, 90% of organizations will be using some sort of cloud services.
 It enables a user to store and share data like applications, files, and more to remote locations.
 Here’s five ways that the cloud will benefit your business, no matter what industry you’re in.

 - Reduced Cost: One of the most obvious advantages small businesses can get by shifting to the cloud is saving money.
 The cloud provides businesses both small and large with services at affordable and scalable prices.
 The cloud can expand the value of your office hardware, which means companies can achieve more with less.
 In some cases, you’ll see a significant decline in power consumption and rack space.
 For small businesses those can mean cost savings.